-About eight years ago we at Jest Paint started to research this topic and required manufacturers to learn more about their products and to label the products according to our regulations in the USA.
+About 11 years ago we at Jest Paint started to research this topic and required manufacturers to learn more about their products and to label the products according to our regulations in the USA.
 At the same time we were first to openly disclose those warnings on our website so customers knew before they spent their money and could make an informed decision.
 Once we made the move, many stores followed, and today we are happy to say that most stores disclose that information up front.
 We do encourage you to ask your retailer to post those warnings on their website, just because they are not posted it doesn't mean that the product label won't have them.

-Should and Can I Use Neon face Paints?
+Should I and Can I Use Neon Paints?

 The warnings given by the manufacturer's are clear and they explicitly say what the products are intended for.
 We can't force a customer to use a product the way is expected to be used, that is a personal decision for you to make.
-We can tell you that thousands of painters, including well known instructors use them and have been using them for over 30 years without issues.
-Do remember that no one has determined the pigments to be unsafe (like for example with the pigment used in the so called "black henna" which has been determined a very dangerous pigment), but that is not the same as saying they are cosmetic grade.
-The situation with neon face paints in the USA is the same as with regular henna and regular tattoos: the pigments are not approved by the FDA to be used in that way, yet the FDA knows every one uses them like that, and the FDA has not done much to prevent it because in our opinion they don't consider it a high risk, they usually take immediate action when something is a high risk.
+No government agency has determined yet the pigments to be unsafe (like for example with the pigment used in the so called "black henna" which has been determined a very dangerous pigment), but that is not the same as saying they are cosmetic grade.
+The situation with neon paints in the USA is the same as with regular henna and regular tattoos: the pigments are not approved by the FDA to be used in that way, yet the FDA knows every one uses them like that, and the FDA has not done much to prevent it because in our opinion they don't consider it a high risk, they usually take immediate action when something is a high risk.
 But again, that in no way is a suggestion that you should go against label's instructions.

 A side note: FDA complaint vs FDA Approved